Northumberland

 Sent in by John Brown (14/10/2003)

-'Here there are two excellent fords, both passable in cars with care, on this white road on the eastern edge of the village of Whittingham (pronouned "Whittin-jam", in the Northumbrian fashion).
+'Here there are two excellent fords on this white road on the eastern edge of the village of Whittingham (pronouned "Whittin-jam", in the Northumbrian fashion).

 The first ford is a deepish gravel ford about 30ft across, the more northerly of two marked on the 1:25K OS map on an unsurfaced but motorable back lane of this sturdy village.
 Footbridge, no signs or depth gauge.
 It is the bigger of the two, at 20m across and 9in deep (Image 1).